Roath Flood Scheme

 - Advocate local culture and heritage through encouraging people to participate

-All proposals will be developed in conjunction with the City of Cardiff Council, CADW, NRW and the local community.
+This proposal has been developed in conjunction with us, the City of Cardiff Council, CADW and the local community.

 We’ll do everything we can to minimise disruption to local residents and businesses while we undertake these improvements, and we appreciate the support and cooperation of the local community.